Saturday Night Live season 3

 The third season of Saturday Night Live, an American sketch comedy series, originally aired in the United States on NBC between September 24, 1977, and May 20, 1978.

 The DVD set of the entire season was released on May 13, 2008.

 Cast

-Prior to the start of the season, two new cast members were added as featured cast members which were writers Tom Davis and Al Franken.
-Meanwhile Dan Aykroyd joined Jane Curtin as an anchor for Weekend Update becoming the first Weekend Update anchor team.
+At the start of the season, Dan Aykroyd joined Jane Curtin as an anchor for Weekend Update, becoming the first Weekend Update anchor team.
 This would be the final season that the cast was called "The Not Ready for Primetime Players".